devanshh18/devanshh18/README.md

 ## 📍 About Me

-I’m currently pursuing my PGDM in Data Science and Analytics from Narayana Business School, Ahmedabad.
+I’m currently pursuing my **PGDM in Data Science and Analytics** from **Narayana Business School, Ahmedabad**.
-With a Bachelor's degree in Computer Applications (BCA) from GLS University and hands-on project experience, I’m building a strong foundation in Python, SQL, Data Analysis, and Machine Learning.
+With a Bachelor's degree in Computer Applications (BCA) from GLS University and hands-on project experience, I’m building a strong foundation in **Python, SQL, Data Analysis, and Machine Learning**.

-I'm passionate about solving real-world problems using data and continuously learning new tools and techniques to grow in the field of Data Science.
+I'm passionate about solving real-world problems using data and continuously learning new tools and techniques to grow in the field of **Data Science**.

 - 📊 Currently diving deep into Python, Data Analysis, SQL, and Statistics.
 - 📈 Learning how to build predictive models and analyze business data.